 We also spent a long time yesterday—Wonderboy, Rilla, and I—playing with Google Maps, visiting our favorite local park…Grandma’s house…the Eiffel Tower…Australia.
 The kids’ favorite part was “walking” up our street in street view, trying to figure out how long ago the Google car drove by.
 Daffodils in the neighbor’s yard and oranges on the tree across the street, which means it was about this time of year.
 Last year, because the new owner of the house over the way hadn’t taken down the little pomegranate tree yet.
 (Why’d she do it?
 We don’t know.)
 Sometime after Scott and I switched sides of the driveway, because the minivan’s on the right.
 There’s a smallish window of time there, and it’s a bit creepy to think of all this quiet surveillance.
 And yet fun to wonder what we were doing right then, just beyond the camera’s reach — reading a book? eating scones? messing around on Google Maps?

 This reminded Scott of the day a few years back when he was on his way home from work and found himself driving behind the Google car for several blocks.
-We looked up the street, and sure enough, there he is—signing “I love you” to me.
+We did a search for the street, and sure enough, there he is—signing “I love you” to me.

 Man, that guy knows how to play the long game.